 Irish soda bread has been one of Ireland’s staple foods for centuries and is the ultimate quick bread.
 This rustic looking round loaf of bread is made without yeast and is so simple to make.
 This recipe uses spelt flour for exceptional flavor.

-Irish soda bread is made with four ingredients: flour, salt, baking soda and buttermilk.
-When the acid in the buttermilk is mixed with the baking soda it create a reaction causing the bread to rise.
-That reaction begins immediately so you need to be quick to stir this together with very little kneading and then get it into the oven quickly.
+There are only four ingredients in Irish Soda Bread: flour, salt, baking soda, and buttermilk.
+When the acid in the buttermilk is mixed with the baking soda it creates a reaction causing the bread to rise.
+That reaction begins immediately so you need to be quick to stir this together with minimal kneading and then get it into the oven quickly.

 After forming the loaf, the tradition is to slash a deep cross on the top with a sharp knife.
 The slash marks open up during the baking process.
 Folklore says that this is to “let the devil out” while it is baking.
 It also could be that it is easy to divide into four equal pieces.

 This hearty bread toasts up nicely and tastes delicious slathered with creamy butter and homemade jam.
 It is great for mopping up the gravy from stews.

 Irish soda bread is also shaped into ‘farls’ or quarters then cooked in a cast iron skillet.
 The dough ingredients are the same as the bread, but the difference is after it is mixed.